Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How much does it cost to file an annual report in Vermont?

-Each year, an annual report and the filing fee of $35 must be submitted to the Vermont Secretary of State.
+Each year, the Vermont Secretary of State must submit an annual report and the filing fee of $35.

 What is a Foreign Limited Liability Company?